 New COLA Formula and Rates for Tier I Active and Retired Members

-When and if the law takes effect, there will be two formulas used to determine the size of each year’s cost of living adjustment.
-The COLA formula to be used will be determined each year by the current size of the member’s pension.
+There are two formulas used to determine the size of each year’s cost of living adjustment.
+The COLA formula to be used is determined each year by the current size of the member’s pension.

-- Each member, upon retirement, will multiply their total service credit by a factor that is initially set at $1,000 when the bill takes effect.
-This “pension threshold” will be used in the future to determine the annual COLA.
+Each member, upon retirement, multiplies their total service credit by a factor that is initially set at $1,000 when the bill takes effect.
+This “pension threshold” is then used to determine the member’s annual COLA.
 For example, a member with 30 years of service upon retirement in 2016 would have an initial “pension threshold” set at $30,000.

-- Beginning in 2016 and in every year thereafter, the $1,000 threshold multiplier will be increased by the rate of inflation, but the rate will not fall below 0% in case inflation is negative.
+Beginning in 2016 and in every year thereafter, the $1,000 threshold multiplier is increased by the rate of inflation, but the rate will not fall below 0% in case inflation is negative.

-- Once a member’s pension equals or exceeds their threshold, the COLA calculation changes.
+- Once a member’s pension equals or exceeds his/her threshold, the COLA calculation changes.
 The COLA in every year then becomes 3 percent of the member’s current threshold amount.

-COLA Calculation for Retired Tier I Members Awaiting Their First COLA
+COLA Calculation for Retired Tier I Members Awaiting Their First COLAs

-Under state law a Tier I member that retires after attaining the age of 55 but before turning age 61 will accumulate an annual COLA.
+Under state law a Tier I member who retires after attaining the age of 55 but before turning age 61 accumulates an annual COLA.
 But he/she will not collect those accumulated COLAs until the January after he/she turns 61.

 Under the old pension law, the COLA that accumulated for these members was 3 percent compounded.

 Under the new law, if it is implemented at a time when a member is still accumulating COLAs but has not yet received any of those COLAs, and the member’s pension exceeds their current pension threshold, the calculation for the accumulated COLAs will be a combination of the old law’s 3 percent compounded increase and the new law’s increase, which is the current pension threshold multiplied by 3 percent.
-For these members, the separation between the old law calculation and the new law calculation will be the implementation date of the law, if the courts declare the new law constitutional.
+For these members, the separation between the old law calculation and the new law calculation will be the implementation date of the law.

 Service Credit Used in the New COLA Formula

-The service credit that is used to determine a member’s eligibility for a TRS pension is different from the service credit used to calculate your “pension threshold” and your annual COLA.
+The service credit used to determine a member’s eligibility for a TRS pension is different from the service credit used to calculate your “pension threshold” and your annual COLA.